antaalt/shader-language-server/README.md

 - **Hover**: view the declaration of an element by hovering it.
 - **Goto**: allow to go to declaration of an element.

-The server support HLSL, GLSL, WGSL diagnostics, but as of now, only GLSL provides some symbols for completion, signatures, hover & goto.
+The server support HLSL, GLSL, WGSL diagnostics, but symbol requests are not implemented for WGSL yet.

 ### Diagnostics